praise-aiwansoba/Diabetes-Prediction/README.md

 ## Exploratory Data Analysis (EDA)

-During the EDA process, I examined the sales data to answer questions like:
+During the EDA process, I examined the dataset to answer questions like:
 - What is the distribution of diabetes outcomes (e.g., positive vs. negative)?
 - How do various features (like age, BMI, glucose levels) correlate with diabetes outcomes?
 - How does the insulin level vary among different age groups?